karakarakaraff/100-days-of-code/README.md

 Every Sunday, we're going to meet one hour before work to grab coffee and talk about our progress, our struggles, our questions, etc. Today's the first Sunday we could meet, and we're all on day 15, so I know we'll have lots to cover.
 Go team!

 ### Day 16
-Finally, on to arrow functions!
-First and foremost, on day 12, I had a question regarding how ES6 handles function expressions, and I was left with a hunch that arrow functions would have something to do with it, which was confirmed today.
+In the [Google Scholars/Udacity intermediate mobile web development course](https://blog.udacity.com/2017/10/udacity-google-announce-50000-new-scholarships.html), I'm finally on to arrow functions!
+First and foremost, on [day 12](https://github.com/karakarakaraff/100-days-of-code#day-12), I had a question regarding how ES6 handles function expressions, and I was left with a hunch that arrow functions would have something to do with it, which was confirmed today.
 As it turns out, **arrow functions are always expressions.** In fact, their full name is "arrow function expressions," so they can only be used where an expression is valid.
 This includes being:

 1. stored in a variable
 2. passed as an argument to a function